cybercongress/cybercongress/site/content/post/game-of-links.md

 ## Amount of delegated to each validator

-Earn your validators reputation with efficient infrastructure and constant lifetime.
-Validators can earn a reputation based on their lifetime rate and infrastructure.
+The purpose of this discipline is to spread the information about the gift.
+Logic is the following - the more you spread, the more is delegated to you.
+But of course it is not enough.
+You also need earn your validators reputation with efficient infrastructure and constant lifetime.
 This works as a promotion of their services to the early community.
 We'll allocate up to 5 TCYB, proportionally to the staked tokens on validators on the last block of the Game.
 If 300,000 ATOMs have been donated, every validator will get:

 <p align="center"><img src="ac99c54d5d13c7cc61514088045eca48.svg?invert_in_darkmode&sanitize=true" align=middle width=310.95714705pt height=36.2778141pt/></p>